Here is a message from our St. Clair College President Patti France:

-Textbook and course material needs are available online through the St. Clair College Bookstore.
+Textbook and course material needs are available online and in-store at the St. Clair College Bookstore.
 Check out options for used, rental, and digital textbooks!

 - Students attending through the Windsor Campus should visit www.stclairwindsorshop.ca

 - Students attending through the Thames Campus should visit www.stclairthamesshop.ca

 If you have any issues finding the material you need, please call or email your respective campus bookstore for assistance.
 Contact information for Windsor and Chatham Campus Bookstores can be found on the websites provided above.

 General Education Electives